MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 The best way to learn the Kusto Query Language is to look at some basic queries to get a feel for the language.

-All queries in this tutorial use the [Log Analytics demo environment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade).
-If you use your own environment, you might not have some of the tables that are used here.

 Run the queries in this tutorial using Log Analytics in the Azure portal.
 Log Analytics is a tool to write log queries.
 If you aren't familiar with Log Analytics, complete the [Log Analytics tutorial](/azure/azure-monitor/log-query/log-analytics-tutorial).

+All queries in this tutorial use the [Log Analytics demo environment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade).

 >[!NOTE]
 > Because the data in the demo environment isn't static, the results of your queries might vary slightly from the results shown here.